ConfigSchema

 }

-This schema binds a configuration called "API_KEY" with a type of "String", which is required and has a default value of "abc123".
+In this example, the ConfigSchema binds a configuration called "API_KEY" with a type of "String".
+The configuration is marked as required and has a default value of "abc123".

 Configuration key

-A configuration key is the name of the configuration as it appears in the code.
+A configuration key is the name given to a specific configuration as it appears in the code.
 It is used to identify and reference a specific configuration, and can be used to access the value of the configuration in the code.

-Here are some examples of how a config key named "CONFIG" might be used in various programming languages as an environment variable:
+Here are some examples of how a configuration key named "CONFIG" might be used as an environment variable in various programming languages:

 JavaScript/TypeScript